ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 [skills we should all know at this stage]: #addendum-skill-review-checklist
 [skills review sample project]: ./scratchProjects/Project120200427SkillsTest.sjr

-[^downloadingprojects]: **Downloading projects**: If you have any difficulty opening projects in Scratchjr, please note two things.
-1) Scratchjr must be open when you open the sjr file.
+[^downloadingprojects]: **Downloading projects**: If you have any difficulty opening projects in ScratchJr, please note two things.
+1) ScratchJr must be open when you open the sjr file.
 2) You must have the latest version installed.
 If you still have problems let us know.

 ### Teacher Says with Zoom